xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/logs.md

 # Testing logs

 !!! important
-    Works only with logback (default dropwizard logger).
+    Works only with Logback (the default Dropwizard logger).

 `@RecordLogs` extension could record log messages for one or multiple classes.